 Professor Mitch Waterman

-Mitch Waterman has a BSc from the University of Lancaster, and a PhD from Keele University, where he worked with Professor John Sloboda.
+Mitch Waterman is a Professor of Forensic Psychological Science, having conducted research involving violent, drug and sexual offenders for almost 20 years.
+He has a BSc from the University of Lancaster, and a PhD from Keele University, where he worked with Professor John Sloboda.
 From 2008 to 2018 Mitch was Pro-Dean for Student Education in the Faculty of Medicine and Health at the University of Leeds, with responsibility for a diverse range of vocational and academic programmes, approximately 600 taught students, working with 14 professional bodies and closely with NHS partners.
 His background is in cognitive neuropsychology and the psychology of emotion, though in recent years his psychological research interests have focused mainly on forensic populations, pioneering objective assessments of deviant interest, and involvement in the development of new treatment programmes to reduce reoffending.
 His interest in pedagogy has several related origins; working with Bradford Education Authority on a large-scale intervention to address boys' underachievement in primary and secondary education, the experiences of offenders in prisons, his time as Director of Learning and Teaching for the School of Psychology at the University of Leeds, and seven years as a member of the British Psychological Society's Accreditation Committee, and latterly as a core member of the BPS's drafting group for new accreditation criteria for all undergraduate and postgraduate professional programmes of study.
-As one of the principal investigators of the University's M.A.R.K Project he now chairs the University's Assessment Strategy Group, and is the chair of the University's Enhancing our Practice Network.
+As one of the principal investigators of the University's M.A.R.K Project he now chairs the University's Assessment Strategy Group, and is the chair of the University's Enhancing Educational Practice Network (LEEP Network) and is a member of the Leeds Institute for Teaching Excellence Board..

 He remains the chair of the University's Leeds Curriculum Evaluation Group, having chaired a number of the Curriculum working groups and been Deputy Chair of the Leeds Curriculum Project Board.
 Mitch is also the longest serving chair of the University's Appeals Committee (the Committee on Applications).
 Current research activity centres on reducing self-harm in prisons, a collaboration with Leeds Beckett University and Johns Hopkins University in Baltimore Maryland, to help reduce offending against children, and a PhD project investigating self-harm in adolescents in sub-Saharan Africa.
 Mitch teaches on the Level 1 Forensic Psychology Discovery module, and on the D.Clin.Psychol programme Biological Bases of Behaviour (Neuropsychology).